Cake Batter Protein Balls

 After all the ball dough is mixed up and formed, each protein ball was

 - 6.3 grams carbs

 And yes- I ATE ALL 4 OF THEM!

 Protein powder has come a long way in the past decade.
 I remember trying protein powder in the late 90’s and you really had to choke it down.
 Now, not only is it delicious, but there are some brands that might as well be dessert!!
 I love the Optimum Nutrition Vanilla, and the Combat Protein Cookies and Cream.
 I also REALLY love Uniconutrition, but I haven’t been able to justify the cost.
-I bought a sampler pack and was hooked on the taste.
-But the containers are just outrageous and I don’t need protein enough to go bankrupt!
+With Unicontrition, I bought a sampler pack and was hooked on the taste.
+Sadly, the containers are just outrageous and I don’t need protein enough to go bankrupt!
 LOL